 Your driving record can have a big influence on how much you pay for car insurance.
 When your insurance is quoted, they run two reports: 1) Clue Report, this includes claims data turned into insurance companies, and 2) Motor Vehicle Report, this comes from the DOT and includes information reported by police like violations and accidents.
-Clue Reports can be inaccurate so should know the correct driving records of every driver on your policy and record the date and type of incident, including:
+Either report can be inaccurate, so you should re-check for accuracy the driving records of every driver on your policy and record the date and type of incident, including:

 - Traffic violations

 - Accidents (both at-fault and not-at-fault accidents such as someone rear-ending you)

 - Comprehensive claims (like deer strikes, hail, glass damage, vandalism, etc.)

 Ask your agent (and anytime you quote new insurance) what incidents affected your rate.
 You can dispute inaccurate information, but you may need to show proof to get items removed.

 Obviously, if you obey traffic laws and drive safely, you’ll get into fewer accidents and violations.
 Make safe driving a habit.
 Consider taking a safe driving course, some companies offer discounts for doing so, but even if they don’t, it has its own rewards.